Many items not covered our school's handbook are covered in the BSD Student and Family Handbook.

 timely documentation/notice is not provided to the school by a parent/guardian.
 The

 consequences for an unexcused absence in a specific class period are defined below.
 Unexcused absences are reported to parents.

 Students are strongly encouraged not to bring valuable personal items to school.
 We cannot assure that personal items will be safe.
 The best security of personal items is to leave them at home.
 The only personal possessions appropriate to have at school are those that relate to the educational process.

 After school detention or required student service is held 2:10-3:00 pm Monday – Thursday.
-Lunch detention is held during middle school and high school lunches Monday – Friday.
+Lunch detention may be held during middle school and high school lunches Monday – Friday.
 It is the student's responsibility to communicate to their parent or legal guardian when detention is assigned and to make alternate transportation plans when necessary.
 If a student fails to serve his/her detention within the prescribed time period, the student will be referred to an administrator for further consequences and/or a possible suspension.
 Detentions and required school service arrangements are supervised.

 We welcome the input and support of our families at BASE.
 Volunteers are needed for field work and Exhibitions of Learning.
 If you are interested in learning about opportunities to volunteer at the school, please do not hesitate to contact us at 503.356-3630.
 Background Checks and COVID-19 vaccinations are required for all volunteers.